casdoor/casdoor-website/docs/integration/go/kubernetes.md

 }
 ```

-Now, you can use the `id_token` that you just obtained to authenticate with the Kubernetes API server.
+Use the obtained `id_token` to authenticate with the Kubernetes API server.

 ### HTTP Request-Based Authentication